 - The space within the home is only used to earn business income.

-That’s a decent-sized list, but it makes sure that your home-based business is suited to this kind of insurance policy we can offer.
+That’s a decent-sized list, but it makes sure that your home-based business is suited to this kind of insurance policy that a standard rider can accommodate.
+All-risk insurance isn’t enough either, because it covers dangers to your home structure, not a business operating within it.

-If it’s not, then you’ll need to get a full-fledged commercial insurance policy.
-Basically, it prevents people from trying to insure manufacturing operations in spare bedrooms, which is just a bad idea.
-It ensures that your business doesn’t increase the risk of damage to the home, your business, or yourself.
+If your business is too large or risky for a simple rider, then you’ll need to get a full-fledged commercial insurance policy (most likely for liability).
+Basically, this screening process just prevents people from trying to insure manufacturing operations in spare bedrooms, which is always a bad idea.
+It ensures that your business doesn’t increase the risk of damage to the home, to your business, or to yourself.

 For example, even service-based businesses without physical products carry a certain amount of liability risk, making it impractical to cover a business operating or selling outside of the country under a home insurance policy.
-It’s not just physical spaces and inventory that needs to be insured—it’s also about covering the liability of your business in case something goes awry.
+It’s not just physical spaces and inventory that needs to be insured—it’s also about covering the liability of your business in case something goes awry on the legal side.

 Is home insurance tax-deductible?

 Again, don’t take this as professional advice, but this should get you started.
-Talk to an accountant about your specific circumstances.
+Talk to an accountant about your specific circumstances and the nuances of the Canadian tax system.

 How do home office insurance quotes work?

 Working from home isn’t just for budding entrepreneurs, either.
 Plenty of people take on freelance work that they do right in their homes.
-This has made home office insurance quotes part of the norm these days.
+This has made home office insurance quotes part of the norm these days, especially since the COVID-19 pandemic took off.

-Getting a home office insurance quote calls for taking just a few easy steps, including:
+Getting a home office insurance quote only takes a few steps, and they’re pretty easy:

 - Emailing or calling us directly.